takakiwakuda/TSSession/TSSession/docs/Get-TSSession.md

 ## DESCRIPTION

-The `Get-TSSession` cmdlet gets Remote Desktop Services sessions.
+The `Get-TSSession` cmdlet gets a list of all sessions on a Remote Desktop Session Host server.

 ## EXAMPLES